content-left-bg.png

 Kenmore State High School supports our senior students through a range of VET Pathways.
 Engaging in these opportunities can provide essential industry skills and real-world training that can open doors to their intended future destination (both tertiary study and employment).

-Our senior students are kept up-to-date on new opportunities through our virtual noticeboard; this is updated weekly.
 Parents and students can access information about different pathways and opportunities through the KSHS Future Connections - Pathways Noticeboard.
+This noticeboard is updated weekly with opportunities and programs that are available to enhance their senior schooling.

 This page includes information about: